tristancabel/big_data_tlk/udacity_deep_learning/notes.md

 What if we still do some striding with a low number (like 1) but then took all the convolutions in a neighborhood and combined them somehow!
 It's **polling**.
 We can do:

  - *max polling* Y = max(X_i) .
 It's parameter free, often more accurate but it's more expensive and it's need more hyper parameters (pooling size, pooling stride).
- - *average pooling* it's ike taking a blurred biew.
+ - *average pooling* it's ike taking a blurred view.
- - *1x1 convolution* adding a 1x1 convolution allows us to have a mini neural network running over the patch instead of a linear classifier: ` Input(KxKx3) -> h_1(ixixL) -> h_2(1x1xM)` . they are relatively cheap
+ - *1x1 convolution* adding a 1x1 convolution allows us to have a mini neural network running over the patch instead of a linear classifier: ` Input(KxKx3) -> h_1(ixixL) -> h_2(1x1xM)` . they are relatively cheap and add some non-linearity.

 ### inception
-The idea is at each layer of your convnet, you can make a choice: have a pooing operation, have a convoution.
+The idea is at each layer of your convnet, you can make a choice: have a pooling operation or have a convolution.
 Then you need to decide is it a 1x1, 3x3, a 5x5.
 But all of them can be beneficial so why choose, let's use them all and concatenate the result!

 assignment 4